The Rundown

 CONS

-- They may be too small for your Retriever – you will have to figure this out as you go
+- They may be too small for your Golden Retriever – you will have to figure this out as you go

 Golden Retrievers are highly intelligent and easy to train, and it’s essential to have a great quality training treat.
 The Pupford Freeze-Dried Training Treats fits the bill as it’s low in calories and packed with only natural stuff, as well as being very limited ingredient.